Depinning in the quenched Kardar-Parisi-Zhang class II: Field theory: Conclusion

 We revisited the qKPZ universality class.
 Using a careful comparison to numerical simulations in dimensions $d=1$, $d=2$, and $d=3$, we constructed a consistent theory.
 The crucial ingredient is a flow-equation for the KPZ non-linearity, which is controlled by dimension $d$.
 Behind this feature lies the observation that all field theories for qEW with SR or LR elasticity, as well as qKPZ merge into a single theory in dimension $d=0$.
 Our theory has predictive powers as long as we have a sufficient knowledge of the qEW fixed point in small dimensions, and we are not too far away from $d=0$.
 We derived several bounds, respected in low dimensions, but violated in dimension $d=3$; there we currently can only close our scheme with an adhoc assumption.

-We hope that our method of first measuring the effective theory in a simulation, before attempting to build a field theory, can serve in other contexts as well, as e.g.\ fully developed turbulence.
-Applying our approach to other growth experiments in $d=2$ for which no theory is available seems promising.
+We hope that our method of first measuring the effective theory in a simulation, before attempting to build a field theory, can serve in other contexts as well.
+Applying our approach to other growth experiments for which no theory is available seems promising \cite{DiasYunkerYodhAraujoTelo-da-Gama2018}.
 We hope it will also shed light on the problems in the standard (thermal) KPZ equation in higher dimensions.

 \acknowledgements We thank Juan A. Bonachela and Miguel A. Mu\~{n}oz for stimulating discussions and collaboration on the numerical part of this project, published in \cite{MukerjeeBonachelaMunozWiese2022}.